 The course beginning in October 2019 is now open for applications.
 Please download the following application documents:

 A fee of £30.00 must be submitted with all applications.
 Please contact the Finance Coordinator, Jamil Akhter, to arrange payment at 011 (0)20 7613 8500.
 For additional information, contact Master Iconographer and Course Instructor Aidan Hart.

-The Icon-Painting Courses at PSTA are based on the traditional model of master and apprentice teaching.
-Instruction covers all the processes required to create traditional Icons in egg tempera, including panel preparation, gessoing, gilding, pigment making, design principles, and painting techniques.
-The practical work of the students is placed into context through studies of the masterpieces of Icon painting and talks on theology, and the relationship of Iconography to Church architecture and worship.
+The Icon-Painting Courses at PSTA are based on the traditional model of master/apprentice teaching.
+Instruction covers all the processes required to create traditional icons in egg tempera, including panel preparation, gessoing, gilding, pigment making, design principles, and painting techniques.
+The practical work of the student is placed into context through studies of the masterpieces of Icon painting and talks on theology, and the relationship of iconography to Church architecture and worship.
 Students are also guided in ways of developing their skills in the contemporary business environment.